KernFerm/BubblesTheDev-WebBrowser/EU-DIGITAL-RIGHTS.md

 The update model is intended to remain visible and user-controlled rather than a hidden silent update service.

 If the browser bundle includes the same trusted-root certificate that is already present in the current user's trusted-root store, the installer can skip repeating the certificate-install prompt.
-If a later build includes a different bundled replacement certificate, Windows may still require the user to confirm trust for that new certificate.
+If the bundled certificate changes in a later build, Windows may still require the user to confirm trust for that replacement certificate.

 Installed update flows are also intended to preserve ordinary browser data during normal version replacement by performing an extra local save and session-flush pass before the browser closes for installation.